rcarrata/acm-lab-deploy/README.md

 # RH ACM Deployment and Configuration 🧙

-Repo to deploy and configure an RHACM lab
+Repo to deploy and configure an RHACM lab using GitOps!

 ## Installation